 \subsection{Self-correction with entire schema and more column values}

 Table~\ref{tab:self_correction} shows how LLM's self-correction can help with SQL generation and its refinement.
-We compare the LLM-based self-correction (SC) strategy with the ones with more advanced techniques, \textit{disambiguation} and \textit{filtered schema}. \textit{disambiguation} is the long-context enabled technique where an extended lists of sample column values are shown to the model upon detecting empty results from syntactically correct SQL; \textit{filtered schema} uses the column selection results mapping relevant schema elements per user request, as prescribed in \citep{talaei2024chess}.
-Both \textit{disambiguation} and \textit{filtered schema} can help LLMs correct for any invalid literal and column column references. \yeounoh{One potential issue with \textit{disambiguation} is that the extra column values can distract the model, especially in the case of false positive detection (e.g., the answer should be null).
-We empirically show that it helps more and the technique performs slightly better or at least as good as \textit{SC}.} While comparable in performance, the techniques vary in terms of the cost.
-The accumulated average number of prompt tokens used for correction increases significantly for \textit{disambiguation}, as with the full schema and extra sample column values.
-In general. accurate column selection can uplift NL2SQL performance, and the \textit{filtered schema} does not increase the context size during correction.
+We compare LLM-based self-correction (SC) with two more advanced techniques: \textit{disambiguation} and \textit{filtered schema}. \textit{disambiguation} is the long-context enabled technique where an extended lists of sample column values are shown to the model upon detecting empty results from syntactically correct SQL; \yeounoh{\textit{filtered schema} uses the column selection results to filter relevant schema elements per user question, following the approach of \citep{talaei2024chess}}.
+Both \textit{disambiguation} and \textit{filtered schema} can help LLMs correct for any invalid literal and column references. \yeounoh{One potential issue with \textit{disambiguation} is that the extra column values can distract the model, especially in the case of false positive detection (e.g., when the correct answer is null).
+However, empirical results show that it generally improves performance, performing slightly better or at least as well as \textit{SC}.} While comparable in performance, the techniques vary in terms of the cost.
+The accumulated average number of prompt tokens used for correction increases significantly for \textit{disambiguation}, as it includes full schema and extra sample column values.

-However, column selection process to prepare \textit{filtered schema} comes with retrieval cost (see Appendix~\ref{appendix:impact_col_selection} for more discussion). \textit{filtered schema} is a great strategy, if accurate column selection process is available.
-In our final long-context pipeline, we use SC + \textit{disambiguation} to avoid extra retrieval/selection step and do everything in-context.
-We report the mean tokens/request plus 1-S.D, since the variance is large and to show how much tokens we use for the majority (~68\%) of the requests.
+Accurate column selection is crucial for improving NL2SQL performance, and \textit{filtered schema} does not increase the context size during correction.
+However, preparing \textit{filtered schema} requires an additional retrieval step, which incurs a cost (see Appendix~\ref{appendix:impact_col_selection} for more discussion). \textit{filtered schema} is a great strategy, if accurate column selection process is available.
+However, in our final long-context pipeline, we use SC + \textit{disambiguation} to avoid extra retrieval/selection step and do everything in-context.
+Due to the high variance in token usage, we report the mean tokens per request plus one standard deviation (1-S.D) to capture the range used for most requests (~68\%).